 Large birthmarks that affect your appearance and self-esteem may be covered with special cosmetics.

 You may have surgery to remove moles if they affect your appearance or raise your risk for cancer.
-Talk to your health care provider about how and when any of your moles should be removed.
+Talk to your provider about how and when any of your moles should be removed.

 Complications of birthmarks can include:

 - Emotional distress if the birthmark affects appearance

 Have your provider examine any birthmark.
 Tell your provider about any changes in the birthmark, such as these:

 - Texture change